School Science Lessons

 Smooth Japanese maple, (Acer palmatum), hand-like leaves, ornamental, Sapindaceae

-Sycamore, (Acer pseudoplatanus), sycamore (UK), sycamore maple (US), great maple, plane tree, England naturalized in 17th century, palmately lobed leaves, pink-grey bark, racemes of pink-green flowers, distinct winged fruits called samaras, popular park and town plants, cream timber for furniture, Sapindaceae
+, (Acer pseudoplatanus), sycamore (UK), sycamore maple (US), great maple, plane tree, England naturalized in 17th century, palmately lobed leaves, pink-grey bark, racemes of pink-green flowers, distinct winged fruits called samaras, popular park and town plants, cream timber for furniture, Sapindaceae

-Sugar maple, (Acer saccharum), maple sap boiled to make maple syrup, popular hardwood, coloured Autumn foliage, Canada, Sapindaceae
+Sugar maple, (Acer saccharum), maple sap boiled to make maple syrup, popular hardwood, coloured autumn foliage, Canada, Sapindaceae

 Flamingo bells, (Aceratium ferrigineum), rusty carabeen, (French ferrigineux iron-bearing), to 10 m, large rust-colour leaves, large rosy pink flower, red fleshy edible fruit, tropical rainforest plant, attractive ornamental, wet tropics regions, Australia, Elaeocarpaceae

-Yarrow, (Achillea millefolium), common yarrow, white yarrow, thousand-leaved milfoil, nosebleed, carpenter's wort, perennial, hardy plant, feathery silver-grey fern-like foliage, small white daisy-like flowers, groundcover, ornamental, dried flower arrangements, leaves in compost heap act as catalyst for quick breakdown, culinary uses, flowers and leaves in salads, flowers in cooked dishes | Achillin | Anacyclin | Betonicine | Caffeic acid | Chamazulene | Homostachydrine | Stachydrine | Trigonelline | Viburnitol | herbal medicine, temporary relief from colds, diarrhoea, fevers, period pain, aerial parts used as an infusion, (or essential oil), to treat bleeding, wound healing and reduce inflammation, bruises, haemorrhoids, eczema, used for snuff, (in ancient Greece, the yarrow was supposed to have sprung from the rust on the sword of Achilles), yarrow is diuretic so avoid if taking diuretic drugs, e.g. frusemide, indapamide, Northern Hemisphere, Asteraceae
+Yarrow, (Achillea millefolium), common yarrow, white yarrow, thousand-leaved milfoil, nosebleed, carpenter's wort, perennial, hardy plant, feathery silver-grey fern-like foliage, small white daisy-like flowers, groundcover, ornamental, dried flower arrangements, leaves in compost heap act as catalyst for quick breakdown, culinary uses, flowers and leaves in salads, flowers in cooked dishes | Achillin | Anacyclin | Betonicine | Caffeic acid | Chamazulene | Homostachydrine | Stachydrine | Trigonellin | Viburnitol | herbal medicine, temporary relief from colds, diarrhoea, fevers, period pain, aerial parts used as an infusion, (or essential oil), to treat bleeding, wound healing and reduce inflammation, bruises, haemorrhoids, eczema, used for snuff, (in ancient Greece, the yarrow was supposed to have sprung from the rust on the sword of Achilles), yarrow is diuretic so avoid if taking diuretic drugs, e.g. frusemide, indapamide, Northern Hemisphere, Asteraceae

 Dried herb is sold as aerials, Mudbrick Herb Cottage.